-Alfred Jesse Martin was born on the 13th of February 1898 in Dorking, Surrey to domestic gardener William Henry Martin and Amy Sarah Martin nee Alderson.
-He was baptised on the 24th of April 1898 at St Martin´s church in Dorking.
-At the time of the baptism the family lived at Leslie Road, Dorking and William Henry was working as a sawyer.
+Alfred Jesse Martin was born on 13th February 1898 in Dorking, Surrey to domestic gardener William Henry and Amy Sarah (nee Alderson).
+He was baptised on 24th April 1898 at St Martin’s church in Dorking.
+At the time of the baptism the family lived at Leslie Road, Dorking and William was working as a sawyer.

-Alfred ´s father William Henry Martin was born about 1862 in Sundridge, Kent to Steven Martin.
-His mother Amy Sarah Alderson was born about 1861 in Brasted, Kent to William Alderson.
-William and Amy married on the 25th of October 1885 in Brasted, Kent.
+Alfred’s father William was born about 1862 in Sundridge, Kent to Steven.
+His mother Amy Sarah was born about 1861 in Brasted, Kent to William Alderson.
+William and Amy married on 25th October 1885 in Brasted.

-Alfred had six known siblings: George Harry Martin born in the 4th quarter of 1891 in Westhumble, Surrey; Albert Stephen Martin born about 1893 in Westhumble, Surrey; Arthur E. Martin born about 1895 in Dorking, Surrey; Ronald Frederick Martin born about 1900 in Dorking, Surrey; Robert Austin Martin born about 1902 in Dorking, Surrey and Cecil Alderson Martin born about 1905 in Dorking, Surrey.
+Alfred had six known siblings: George Harry born in the 4th quarter of 1891; Albert Stephen born about 1893, both in Westhumble, Surrey; Arthur E. born about 1895; Ronald Frederick born about 1900; Robert Austin born about 1902 and Cecil Alderson born about 1905, all in Dorking.

 At the time of the 1901 Census, the family lived at Leslie Road, South Side in Dorking.
 William was working as a gardener and Amy was looking after their sons: George, Albert, Arthur, Alfred and Ronald Frederick.